 Domestic violence allegations add an extra dimension to these proceedings.
 There is never an excuse for domestic violence, but there are different causes.
 Sometimes, there is so much tension in the house that one parent explodes, and in these cases, it’s normally best to keep the spouses physically separate and exchange the children in public places.
-Other times, one spouse has legitimate anger management or substance abuse issues, and in these cases, most judges order supervised or limited visitation and aso order the alleged abuser to attend appropriate counselling sessions.
+Other times, one spouse has legitimate anger management or substance abuse issues, and in these cases, most judges order supervised or limited visitation and also order the alleged abuser to attend appropriate counseling sessions.

-Child and spousal support is a little more mechanical, at least at this stage.
+Child and spousal support are a little more mechanical, at least at this stage.
 The child support guideline amount is presumptively reasonable, and since there is so little financial evidence during temporary hearings, these presumptions nearly always control.
 Temporary spousal support is usually a balance between the obligee spouse’s economic need and the obligor spouse’s ability to pay.

 Between the Bookends

 After the temporary hearing, if the parties do not agree on custody and visitation, most judges order social studies.
-Procedure varies in different counties, but typically, the county child services office performs the investigation unless the parties agree on a private social study.
+The procedure varies in different counties, but typically, the county child services office performs the investigation unless the parties agree on a private social study.
 The social worker typically reviews the file, talks to witnesses, visits the homes and workplaces of each parent, and then makes a recommendation as to custody, visitation, and any related matters.

 Similarly, most judges appoint attorney ad litems to represent the children.
 The attorney interviews the children, determines their preferences for custody and visitation, speaks for the children during hearings, and makes a final report.